 Taking a group tour as a young adult is a great way to explore the world while meeting new people.
-It can push you out of your comfort zone to travel to different destinations with the help of people who know how to navigate the area.
+It can push you out of your comfort zone to travel to different destinations, but provides some peace of mind to be led by guides who know how to navigate the area.
 Find out why a group trip may be exactly what you’re looking for, along with recommendations on the best travel programs for young adults.

 Also, as a young adult, it can be hard to organize vacations when you and your friends all have different work schedules and travel budgets.
 With a group tour, you pick the dates you want and get to travel with people in your age group, giving you the chance to make new friends during your trip.

-Avoid overpacking: Travel tours for young adults typically follow itineraries that include multiple destinations.
-That means you may need to carry your luggage on buses, trains and planes.
-Pack light with only the most useful travel accessories so you’re not weighed down and end up regretting all the extras you may not actually need.
+Avoid overpacking: Group tours typically follow itineraries that include multiple destinations.
+That means you may need to carry your luggage on and off of buses, trains, cars and planes.
+Pack light with only the most useful travel accessories so you’re not weighed down.

 Find out what costs are not included: While your group tour fee covers many of the major expenses associated with the trip, not everything will be included.
-Read the fine print to see what you’re responsible for purchasing separately, such as airfare, local travel expenses or activity admission.
+Read the fine print to see what you’re responsible for purchasing separately, such as airfare, meals or activity admissions.

 Enjoy your down time with Avail

 While many group travel packages plan most of your excursions, you’ll still have some time to yourself to explore without a guide.
 When traveling in the U.S. near Chicago or Denver, take advantage of your free time by borrowing a car from Avail.
 Book and pick up your car hassle-free.
-Plus, Avail doesn’t charge a fee for drivers under 25 years old or to add a second driver.
+Plus, Avail doesn’t charge a fee to add a second driver.
 It’s an affordable way to explore the area and even head out of the city for an adventure off the beaten path.